 - By discussing and collaborating on code its readability is inherently improved

-- Code standardization – style of code becomes similar in the team and thus more readability, better support and maintenance
+- Code standardization – style of code becomes similar in the team and thus more readability, better support, and maintenance

 - Provides another checkpoint that requirements are fulfilled

-Apparently, as seen in the following list of statistics, code review is the most effective practice you can embed into your software development process to strengthen BIQ (built-in-quality).
+Apparently, as seen in the following list of statistics, code review is the most effective practice you can embed into your software development process to strengthen BIQ (built-in quality).

 Steve McConnel in his book CodeComplete provides the following statistics:

 “… software testing alone has limited effectiveness – the average defect detection rate is only 25 percent for unit testing, 35 percent for function testing, and 45 percent for integration testing.
-In contrast, the average effectiveness of design and code inspections are 55 and 60 percent.
+In contrast, the average effectiveness of design and code inspections is 55 and 60 percent.
 Case studies of review results have been impressive: